OCA/stock-logistics-workflow/stock_picking_invoice_link/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds a link between pickings and invoices as well as on the lines.
+The base module used by sale_stock_picking_invoice_link and purchase_stock_picking_invoice_link to adds a link between pickings and invoices as well as on the lines.
-Invoices are generated from sales orders.
-With this module, you can find back which deliveries an invoice relates to.

-In standard, if you make a partial delivery and invoice it, then make remaining delivery and invoice it, it is impossible to known to what delivery the invoices relate to.
-You only have the quantity.

-This module is also useful if you want to present data on the invoice report grouped by deliveries.

-Note that the links are only for products with an invoicing policy set on delivery.

 **Table of contents**